jamesbenhardus/technical-interview/README.md

 # XILO Technical Assessment

 Thank you for your interest in XILO!
 In order to get a sense of your technical abilities, we would like you to complete this technical assessment.
-Please read the overview and guidelines, then choose a use case to implement.
+Please read the guidelines and setup instructions, then choose a use case to implement.

 ## Guidelines